Mir: Microbiological environmental hazards

-In the 1990s ninety species of micro-organisms were found inside Mir, four years after the station's launch.
-By the time of its decommission in 2001, the number of known different micro-organisms had grown to 140.
+In the 1990s, 90 species of micro-organisms were found inside Mir, four years after the station's launch.
+By the time of its decommissioning in 2001, the number of known different microorganisms had grown to 140.
 As space stations get older, the problems with contamination get worse.
-Molds that develop aboard space stations can produce acids that degrade metal, glass and rubber.
-The molds in Mir were found growing behind panels and inside air-conditioning equipment.
-The molds also caused a foul smell, which was often cited as visitors' strongest impression.
+Moulds that develop aboard space stations can produce acids that degrade metal, glass and rubber.
+The moulds in Mir were found growing behind panels and inside air-conditioning equipment.
+The moulds also caused a foul smell, which was often cited as visitors' strongest impression.
 Researchers in 2018 reported, after detecting the presence on the International Space Station (ISS) of five Enterobacter bugandensis bacterial strains, none pathogenic to humans, that microorganisms on ISS should be carefully monitored to continue ensuring a medically healthy environment for the astronauts.

 Some biologists were concerned about the mutant fungi being a major microbiological hazard for humans, and reaching Earth in the splashdown, after having been in an isolated environment for 15 years.
 On the other hand, some scientists are conducting research on whether this situation can be used for life in space.
-Scientists have discovered that fungi could actually assist space travel and detect livable environments for humankind in space.
+Scientists have discovered that fungi could actually assist space travel and detect liveable environments for humankind in space.
 In fact, these resilient and frequently underestimated organisms might hold the key to our future on other planets.
 Fungi play a dramatic role in creating innovative and sustainable building materials.
 Most fungi possess mycelia, hair-like root structures that grow and spread across surfaces.
 As mycelia expand, they bind surrounding materials, as wood chips, sawdust, or regolith (the loose material covering solid rock on planetary bodies like the Moon or Mars).
 This growth process results in a dense, interconnected network that creates a remarkably strong and durable substance.
 The resulting mycelium-based material offers notable thermal insulation and radiation protection, making it an ideal candidate for construction, particularly in severe environments like outer space or other interplanetary habitats.